Terms and Conditions

 You must be 18 or over, or have parental consent, to use our currency exchange service.
 You must be the rightful owner of the coins and/or banknotes you want to exchange, or you must have permission from the rightful owner(s) to exchange them.

 It is not allowed to use our exchange service for counterfeit banknotes or coins, or for banknotes or coins for which there is a reasonable doubt about their authenticity.
 We do not accept specimen banknotes or banknotes that have been deprived of their value, e.g. by punched holes, defacement, shredding, anti-theft dye or stamps.
 We do not accept mutilated coins or soiled coins.
 All banknotes submitted for exchange must have all the required safety features (watermark, security thread, optically variable ink, raised intaglio printing,…).
 All banknotes submitted for exchange must have at least one completely visible and readable serial number, and cannot miss more than 25% of the surface area.
 We may refuse to exchange banknotes that are missing part or whole of the phrase “I promise to pay the bearer …”.
 We may refuse to exchange damaged/mutilated banknotes for which it is unclear how the damage occurred, as well as banknotes that were damaged intentionally.
+We may refuse to accept laminated banknotes.
 When there is reasonable doubt about the authenticity of a banknote or coin, we may refuse to exchange the disputed banknote/coin, which will be sent back at the client’s request and at the client’s expense.
 Standard 1st class signed-for Royal Mail post rates apply.